Zeiss Batis 40mm f/2 CF – Lens Review

 The 40mm differs from the rest of the Batis range with the ability to focus very close, hence the CF in the lens name.
 The shortest focus distance is 24cm from the sensor.
 The maximum magnification factor is 1:3.3.
 Not a true macro lens, but useful if you only need to occasionally focus close up.
 This isn’t a feature I’ve used much as i’m not one to take staged detail shots of rings, etc on a wedding day but it’s useful to know it’s there.

-Below are some images I’ve taken with the Zeiss Batis 40mm f/2 CF since October 2018 at 19 weddings.
-At the end there are a couple of images to show bokeh and the close focus feature.
+Below are some images I’ve taken with the Zeiss Batis 40mm f/2 CF since October 2018.
+At the end there is an image to show the close focus feature.